josefmaierfl/autocalib_test_package/README.md

 ## Python File Descriptions <a name="files"></a>

 Python files used for testing are located within [./py_test_scripts](./py_test_scripts).
-Every Python file offers its own command line interface for independent usage.
+Most Python files offer their own command line interface for independent usage.

 ### main.py